MartinGeisse/mahdl-plugin/doc/index-selection.md

 integer) because of *types*.
 Defining this on constness and on type conversion of the result is ugly and cumbersome.
 **Conclusion**: It makes sense to use a value-based bounds check based on *types*, not *constness*, too.
 This means that for an index vector, the bounds check is based on its type, not value.

+For range-selection, things are even worse: We need to statically determine the selected size, and that the from-index is not less than the to-index.
+Applying the same logic as for index-select, both range ends must be integers since vectors "could be anything within their value range".

+**OTOH, range-selection shows that expression processing and constant folding MUST work in lock-step!** The expression processor must evaluate embedded formally constant sub-expressions to find out the result type of a range-selection!